plone/training/docs/mastering-plone/features.md

 Edit the front page:

-- Change the title to `Plone Conference 2050, Solis Lacus, Mars`
+- Change the title to `Plone Conference 2050, Solis Lacus, Mars`.
+- Remove the text blocks below the title by selecting all and deleting them.
-- Add some dummy text
+- Add some dummy text.
+- Click somewhere in the text, press return and see the block beeing splitted.
-- Save the page
+- Save the page.

+If you have already content in your instance, you may want to delete it.
+Go to `/contents` by clicking the folder icon in the toolbar.
+Select all objects and delete them.

 Create a site structure: